Chalwk/JeriCraftDocs/docs/guides/Levelled Mobs.md

 - **Upgrade Your Gear**: Equip stronger weapons, armor, and enchantments to increase your chances of survival against high-level mobs.
 - **Team Play**: Consider teaming up with other players to take on the most formidable enemies.
 Cooperation will help ensure that no mob is too powerful to defeat.

-Embrace the RPG experience on JeriCraft with **LevelledMobs** and enjoy facing increasingly powerful mobs for valuable loot and rewards. **Happy adventuring!**
+Embrace the RPG experience on JeriCraft with **Levelled Mobs** and enjoy facing increasingly powerful mobs for valuable loot and rewards. **Happy adventuring!**